Keyboard shortcuts

 Multiple Environments

-• Renderers pass env_id per draw/instance (internal)
+• Renderers pass that resolved slot per draw/instance (internal)

 • No per-draw rebinding required